24f3004310/tds-bootcamp/Day-5.md

 - [x] I can write a meaningful commit message (not "fixed stuff" or "final.py")

 --- After Day-5 ---
-I learned these things as well, apart from the checklist ...
+I learned how the Git staging area works as a middle-ground before saving.
 ---

 --- Feedback (Suggestions for the TDS Team) ---
-This is my feedback ...
+The explanations were good.
 ---

 ---